shlin0415/PCmaster/README.md

 SCAPP is the old version of PCmaster_anno.
 https://github.com/shlin0415/SCAPP
+--
+The newest version is on https://github.com/bioinplant/PCmaster.
+--
 Sincerely thanks to the contributors of python packages such as d2l, doubletdetection, harmonypy, numpy, pandas, scanpy, seaborn, scrublet, scikit-learn, torch, etc.

 If you have some questions, please send email to 12216017@zju.edu.cn.